freedomofpress/securedrop/docs/develop.md

 cd securedrop
 ```

-NOTE: There is a critical bug ([#802](https://github.com/freedomofpress/securedrop/issues/802)) with SecureDrop and Vagrant 1.7.x that prevents one of the virtual machines from successfully provisioning.
-We recommend using version 1.6.5, which is only slightly older than the current stable version, can be downloaded here: https://www.vagrantup.com/download-archive/v1.6.5.html and has been tested to be working.
+We recommend using the latest stable version of Vagrant, which is newer than what is in the Ubuntu repositories at the time of this writing.
+Download the current version from https://www.vagrantup.com/downloads.html *(Tested with vagrant 1.7.0)*

 ```sh
 sudo dpkg -i vagrant.deb